m-kareem/coldbox_controller_webgui/README.md

 ------------
 1. Copy/clone the source code to the server computer
 2. Install Python 3 and pip3 (if they are not already installed)
-3. Install the dependencies required for the gui to run:
+3. a) In development: Install the dependencies required for the gui to run:

-    `pip3 install -r requirements.txt`
+    `pipenv install --dev`

+   b) In production:
+    `pipenv install --ignore-pipfile`

 - to run the web-gui, execute `python3 coldbox_controller_webgui.py -c configFile.conf [-v]`